erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 ### Review of Available Crane Models

+- crane in essence a pendulum but:
+  - tendon is flexible
+  - suspension point also exhibits dynamics
+  - load exhibits own dynamics
+- for this work we shall ignore:
+  - flexibility of tendon
+  - crane structure dynamics
+  - stretch and varying length of tendon
+- and instead inlude:
+  - load/CMGs as distributed mass with dynamics
+  - ergo we need a double pendulum, since otherwise the torque would act at suspension point of the tendon which is way to unrealistic

+The following sections will develop this model from a two-dimensional double pendulum to a three-dimensional double pendulum and subsequently go from two point masses to a point mass and a distributed mass.
+The generation of equations of motion and subsequent numerical integration are achieved using Python.
+The code builds on the educational example of Christian Hill @HillLearningScientificProgramming2016, the three-dimensional model extends the work of O'Conner and Habibi @OConnorGantryCraneControl2013.
+I hope that this extended discussion and availability of source code will aid others in extending the model to their needs, espescially when coming from other disciplines.

 ### Basic Double Pendulum { #sec:2dpendulum }

 Most rudimentary model: double pendulum modelled as massless rods with point masses.